mattius459/runway_game/README.md

 We will be using this [evaluation](evaluation.md) guideline to grade your project.

-☐ The code for **a working game that meets or exceeds the above technical requirements, built by you, and hosted on Netlify**.
+☐ The code repo for **a working game that meets or exceeds the above technical requirements, and the MVP you've defined in your proposal, built by you, and hosted on Netlify** living in your own Github.

 - **A ``README.md`` file** with these sections: